 What is phishing?

 A 2009 research study showed that 45% of people directed to a fake website by a phishing scam enter their account password.
 These people were fooled by the fake message and fooled by the fake web site!
-Learn these two skills for all emails & web sites to avoid the dangers of phishing:
+Learn these two skills for all emails and web sites to avoid the dangers of phishing:

 1) Check Before Acting On Unexpected Email Requests